Contact Us

 7

-It is not common, but if your top and bottom (usually floor and ceiling) are both not level and are running out in the same direction, you must calculate the opening height using the shortest levelled height as shown below.
-If you believe you have this type of space and need additional support, you can Contact Us any time, 24/7, 365 days per year and we will assist you.
+It is not common, but if your top and bottom surfaces (usually floor and ceiling) are both not level and are running out in the same direction, you must calculate the opening height using the shortest levelled height as shown below.
+If you believe you have this type of space and need additional support, you can Contact Us any time, 7 days a week, 365 days per year and we will assist you.